GiuGiu131/get-the-driver/README.md

 ## Usage

 In src directory find utils directory.
-Update the BASE_URL with the one provided from Vite, to have the API working fine.
+In the constants.js file, update the BASE_URL with the one provided from Vite, to have the API working fine.

 If you want to run the app in development mode, update the BASE_URL port to 3030